Interview with the CEO of CAPITAL HEALTH Hospital Group and the Medical Director of CityPraxen Berlin, Heinz R. Zurbrügg, MD, PhD

 What happens after patients from abroad have returned home from their treatments?
 Will they receive further assistance from your clinic?

 It always depends on the situation.
-Most of the times the patients want to know their expenses before start of treatment.
+Most of the time the patients want to know their expenses before the start of treatment.
 In such cases, we ask for the patient file and provide them with a cost estimate.

 Do you help with Visa formalities?

 Yes indeed.
 We send the invitation to the German embassy.
 Depending on the particular disease 1-2 people can be invited together.
 We have a lot of experience with visa applications and the straightforward process only takes approximately 2-3 weeks.